asgilm/HTB-Writeups/junior-cybersecurity-analyst/network-foundations-skills-assessment.md

-# 🧪 Writeup: [Module or Assessment]
+# 🧪 Writeup: Network Foundations

 ---

 ### 🧠 Objective

-[Describe brevemente el propósito principal del laboratorio.
-Ejemplo:]

-Get familiar with the Pwnbox lab environment and practice basic network commands on a Linux system.
+Now that I understand the basics of networking, it's time to apply these concepts in a real-life situation.
+I'll explore the networks behind HTB Academy's lab environments.

 ---